jkbngb/Chat-ShitPT/README.md

 # Chat-ShitPT Demo

 This is a simple demo of a Q&A chatbot powered by OpenAI's GPT-3.5 model.
-This chatbot provides completely false and factually incorrect information, along with mean insults in its responses.
+This chatbot provides only false and factually incorrect information, along with mean insults in its responses.

 ## Overview